Alexander C. Sanger: Early life

 Alexander Campbell Sanger was born November 25, 1947, in New York City and grew up in Mount Kisco, New York.
 His father, Grant Sanger, a surgeon, was the second child of Margaret Sanger.
 His mother, Edwina Campbell, was a physician and was the granddaughter of William C. Durant, founder of General Motors.

 Sanger attended the Bedford Rippowam School, Phillips Academy in Andover, Massachusetts and Princeton University.
 At Princeton, he wrote his senior history thesis on his grandmother, Margaret Sanger.
 After service in the U.S. Air National Guard, Sanger attended Columbia Law and Business schools, earning both an MBA and a JD, and then became an associate and then partner of the New York law firm of White & Case.
-During this time, he earned an LL.M. degree in Taxation from New York University Law School.
+During this time, he earned an LL.M. degree in Taxation from the New York University School of Law.

 He joined the board of Planned Parenthood of New York City in 1984 and was elected President and CEO in 1990.